mcneel/computeclient_py/docs/Mesh.rst

    :rtype: rhino3dm.Mesh
 .. py:function:: CreateFromCylinder(cylinder, vertical, around, multiple=False)

-   Constructs a mesh cylinder
+   Constructs a capped mesh cylinder.

-   :param int vertical: Number of faces in the top-to-bottom direction
+   :param int vertical: Number of faces in the top-to-bottom direction.
-   :param int around: Number of faces around the cylinder
+   :param int around: Number of faces around the cylinder.
    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

+   :return: Returns a mesh cylinder if successful, None otherwise.
+   :rtype: rhino3dm.Mesh
+.. py:function:: CreateFromCylinder1(cylinder, vertical, around, capBottom, capTop, multiple=False)

+   Constructs a mesh cylinder.

+   :param int vertical: Number of faces in the top-to-bottom direction.
+   :param int around: Number of faces around the cylinder.
+   :param bool capBottom: If True end at Cylinder.Height1 should be capped.
+   :param bool capTop: If True end at Cylinder.Height2 should be capped.
+   :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

+   :return: Returns a mesh cylinder if successful, None otherwise.
+   :rtype: rhino3dm.Mesh
+.. py:function:: CreateFromCylinder2(cylinder, vertical, around, capBottom, capTop, quadCaps, multiple=False)

+   Constructs a mesh cylinder.

+   :param int vertical: Number of faces in the top-to-bottom direction.
+   :param int around: Number of faces around the cylinder.
+   :param bool capBottom: If True end at Cylinder.Height1 should be capped.
+   :param bool capTop: If True end at Cylinder.Height2 should be capped.
+   :param bool quadCaps: If True and it's possible to make quad caps, ie. around is even, then caps will have quad faces.
+   :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

+   :return: Returns a mesh cylinder if successful, None otherwise.
    :rtype: rhino3dm.Mesh
 .. py:function:: CreateFromCone(cone, vertical, around, multiple=False)